Quota Mechanisms: Finite-Sample Optimality and Robustness: Main proofs

+where $\th_{i,J+1} = \th_{i,1}$.
 Suppose for a contradiction that $x$ is asymptotically implemented by a sequence of linking mechanisms with transfers.
 By the revelation principle, $x$ is asymptotically implemented by \emph{truthful} equilibria of a sequence $(\Th^K, g_K, t_K)_{K \geq 1}$ of \emph{direct} linking mechanisms with transfers.
-For each $K$, we construct a deviation for agent $i$.
+For each $K$, we extend $g_K$ linearly to $\D(\Th^K)$.
+In each $K$-composite problem, we construct a deviation for agent $i$.
 To get a contradiction, we show that this deviation is ex-ante profitable for all $K$ sufficiently large.